chris-hmmr/git-tutorial/README.md

 - Finally, now it seems like a ton of work, but most of it is quite repetitive so it becomes part of your developer muscle memory

 ## Breakout rooms (20 mins)
-- Install git in your machine (open the terminal/CMD, type `git` and enter.
-If you get an error you will have to install it).
-Here is the [installation guide](https://github.com/git-guides/install-git)
 - Clone this repository
 - Create a branch named `{your-name}/git-tutorial`
 - Replace YOUR NAME in the following block: